 The improved listening experience is made possible by a combination of software and hardware, because, as Ziegler notes, the headphones sound relatively dull when the equalizer is not running.
 Annoyingly, the Beats processing software doesn’t always kick in when using music streaming apps, such as Pandora or Spotify, but HTC promised to make the Beats API available to app developers for better compatibility.

 Ziegler claims that the Beats experience is, in most cases, on par with the experience of using a high-end (like in $500+ high-end) pair of headphones.
 If that holds true for the One series, music lovers have a strong reason to buy HTC’s new Beats-branded smartphones.

 Beats Audio is just a package flashing away

 So, Beats Electronics hardware plus Beats Audio software makes for great music.
 How about Beats software on its own?
 You can find out yourself, without buying a new HTC One phone.
 All you need to do is install a custom package, courtesy of XDA Developers.
 XDA member RockoDev reversed engineered the Beats application and made it available as a flashable package that you can install on any ROM based on Android 2.3 or higher.

-To wrap it up, the One series’ Beats Audio integration will get you more than a cool Beats logo to boost your status, although we don’t have any information on the headphones on the upcoming One phones.
-We’ll check’em out as soon as they come out and get back to you with more juicy details.
+To wrap it up, the HTC One series’ Beats Audio integration will get you more than a cool Beats logo to boost your status, although we don’t have any information on the headphones on the upcoming One phones.
+We’ll check them out as soon as they come out and get back to you with more juicy details.